 - You have a limited budget and can only pay for lower rates.

 - You need a more flexible policy as your needs change.

 Permanent Life Insurance

 Permanent life insurance offers coverage for your entire lifetime.
-It’s more expensive than term life, and it’s often tied to a cash value that can accumulate over time for additional savings.
+It tends to be more expensive than term life, and it may include a cash value feature that can accumulate over time.

 This type of insurance is ideal if: